JasonSpaw/DSA_Portfolio/README.md

 # [Project 6 - Rise in Anti-Vax and Mumps Choropleth Analysis](https://github.com/JasonSpaw/Rise-in-Anti-Vax-and-Mumps-Choropleth-Analysis)
 This was the Final Project I submitted for my Geospatial Engineering Course.

-# Rise in Anti-Vax and Mumps Choropleth Analysis

 - Measles, mumps, rubella have been making a comeback in the recent years.
 The story I am attempting to uncover is whether the number of cases is correlated with the number of people refusing to vaccinate their children, with recent conspiracy hypes.